xwq610728213/zodiac_edge/README.md

 # Paper Appendix:

+The following 3 rule sets are examples of testing ZodiacEdge.
+The first example is an extraction from the real case, while the two others are synthetic ones in order to test the system in more complicated cases.

 ## Rule Set 1

 This rule set corresponds to an extract of the real-world Wind farm use case.
 Due to confidentiality reasons, we can not provide the complete rule set.